JoaoJervis/How-to-insert-an-image-in-Markdown/README.md

 #How-to-write-in-Markdown

 Italics and Bold
-We'll start by learning two basic elements in text formatting: italics and bold.
-In these lessons, you'll notice some ; this text is actually written in Markdown!
-Regular Markdown doesn't look any different than regular text, but we're providing some highlighting to make it easier to see.formatted red text

-To make a phrase italic in Markdown, you can surround words with an underscore
+First let's learn two basic elements of text formatting: italics and bold.
+In these parts, you will probably notice some text written in Markdown.
+Regular Markdown is no different than regular text, but I'm providing some highlighted parts to make them easier to see.To make a phrase italic in Markdown, you can surround words with an underscore

-Example:
+Example of Italic:

     _this word is in italic_

-You can change words with two asterisks (*).
-This will make you see thicker words, **differents**.
+You can change words with two asterisks.
+This will make you see thicker words, **differents**

 Example:

     **bold**

-To make headers in Markdown, you preface the phrase with a hash mark (#).
-You place the same number of hash marks as the size of the header you want.
-For example, for a header one, you'd use one hash mark (# Header One), while for a header three, you'd use three (### Header Three).
+To make headers in Markdown, start the sentence with a hashtag (#).
+To do this, place the same number of hashtag marks as the size of the header you want.
+For example, for a 1 header, you would use one hashtag tag (# Header 1), while for a 3 header, you would use three (### Header 3).
+I personally only know up to heading 6.

     You can't really make a header bold, but you can italicize certain words.